 Mari Michel was founded in 2020 by Mari Michelson.
-Guided by the beauty of natural materials and with a mindset towards sustainability, an idea emerged to use silk from second hand mens ties.
+Guided by the sense of beauty embedded in natural materials and with a mindset aimed towards sustainability, an idea emerged - to use silk from second hand mens ties.

 We rescue this premium material and turn it into Fair Hair Ties.

 Silk is the strongest natural fibre and one of the most luxurious, coveted fabrics in the world.
-The proteins in silk have enormous benefits to the human body, and are now widely used for medicinal and cosmetic purposes.
-Learn more about silk properties here.
+The proteins in silk have enormous benefits for the human body, and are now widely used for medicinal and cosmetic purposes.
+Learn more about the properties of silk here.

 Who is Mari?

-“From an early age, I have found tremendous joy in expressing myself through clothes.”
+“From an early age, I have found tremendous joy in expressing myself through clothing.”

-As a kid you could see her wearing a turtle-neck with a spaghetti-strap top layered over, it combined with embroidered jeans with one leg cut short from knee-length - all that peculiarity standing confident on white rubber platform shoes.
-In teenage years, you could pass her on the street seeing her sport a
+As a kid you could see her wearing a turtle-neck with a spaghetti-strap top layered over, it combined with embroidered jeans, with one leg cut short from knee-length - all of that peculiarity standing confident on white rubber platform shoes.
+During her teenage years, you could pass her on the street sporting a

-deep red velvet price costume with an old suitcase in hand (Jimi Hendrix painted on it with acrylic paints).
+deep red velvet price costume with an old suitcase in-hand (a depiction of Jimi Hendrix painted on it with acrylics).

-These choices at the time were risky and she was ought to get into trouble.
-She tells a story of herself as a 8-year-old, taken into the head teacher’s office, for disobeying the school’s dress-code policies.
+These choices at the time were risky and she was bound to get into trouble.
+She tells a story of herself as an 8-year-old, taken into the head teacher’s office for disobeying the school’s dress-code policies.
 “I remember this vividly, one of my favourite things to wear was a white cotton scarf with silver and gold lines wrapped around my head.
 When I went to school with it one day, the teacher had taken it as a turban and I was blamed for cultural appropriation.
-What did a 8-year old know of a cultural appropriation?
+What did an 8-year old know of a cultural appropriation?
 For me it was just comfortable, pretty, and went awfully well with my purple-yellow tracksuit.”

-Mari was born in a post Soviet country, just 4 years after re-gaining independence.
-Schools and other institutions needed time to gradually adjust to the newly found freedom.
-Everybody in Estonia was breathing in the freedom & Mari was part of the first generation that could fully immerse herself in it.
+Mari was born in a post-Soviet country, just 4 years after regaining independence.
+Schools and other institutions needed time to gradually adjust to their newly-found sense of freedom.
+Everybody in Estonia was breathing that in & Mari was part of the first generation that could fully immerse herself in it’s expression.

 When she turned 16, she moved to England to study fashion.

-I came from a culture that is very sensitive towards the natural environment and has integrated a variety of beliefs into its cultural fabric that give respect towards nature in many areas.
-My understanding of creating apparel was deeply aligned with these values and the collections I had made as a hobby few years prior to the move, were all recycling, rescue or upcycling projects.”
+I came from a place that is very sensitive towards their natural environment and has integrated a variety of beliefs into its cultural fabric, showing respect towards nature in many different areas.
+My understanding of creating apparel was deeply aligned with these values, and the collections I had made as a hobby a few years prior, were all recycling, rescue or upcycling projects.”

-“In England, a harsh reality hit me – in order to survive in the field as a successful designer, I was expected to make new designs more than seasonally that were all mass produced in low labour cost countries and disregarded just a short while later.
-I had trouble placing my “small production” attitude from a small country and after seeing the London Fashion Week for the first time, I got completely disillusioned.”
+“In England, a harsh reality hit me – in order to survive in the field as a successful designer, I was expected to make new designs more than seasonally that were all mass produced in low labour cost countries, and disregarded just a short while later.
+I had trouble placing my “small production” attitude from a small country.
+After seeing the London Fashion Week for the first time, I was completely disillusioned.”

 After fashion studies she moved to Finland & a while after, started travelling.

 “After travels, in 2016, I met Levien – my partner and muse in life.
 We were both looking to build up something meaningful & live closer to nature.
-Both of us being city people, we turned away from the main road and moved to the countryside in South Estonia, in the middle of swamps, woods and fresh water springs, far away from the city.
+With both of us being city people, we turned away from the main road and moved to the countryside in South Estonia, into the middle of swamps, woods and fresh water springs, far away from the city.
 Our garden was often visited by deer, beavers, foxes and once even a lynx.
-We tasted everlasting flow of inspiration in the silence of the nature and learned new ‘forgotten’ crafts, like smithing, basket making, felting, embroidery and woodwork.
+We tasted the everlasting flow of inspiration in the silence of nature and learned new ‘forgotten’ crafts, like smithing, basket making, felting, embroidering and woodwork.”

-In the local thrift store, I found many precious materials that nobody bought and plotted a way to put them in use effectively myself.
+“One day, in the local thrift store, I found many precious materials that nobody bought and plotted a way to put them in effective use.
 It was a disregarded abundance – silk, cotton, linen, wool and fur.
 A thought emerged to use men’s silk ties for new clothing and accessories design.”

 “In 2019, life brought us to Levien’s motherland – the Netherlands.
-I was still working in software and observing how fashion industry had been changing in the Lowlands.
-I also noticed that people are more environment conscious and less taken back about reusing items.
-I got confidence to go for my passion on my own terms.”
+I was still working in software and observing how the fashion industry had been changing in the Lowlands.
+I also noticed that people are more environmentally conscious and less taken aback when it comes to reusing items.
+I gained the confidence to go for my passion on my own terms.”